 The Authority exists to provide access to healthcare for qualified uninsured residents of the taxing district.
-Due to the federal mandate under the Affordable Care Act which requires citizens to have health insurance, the Authority requires all applicants for the Authority's program to apply for coverage through the federal exchange, as well as continuing the requirement to apply for Medicaid.
-Due to the 2016 election and the possibility of additional changes or the abolishment of the Affordable Care Act, management believes that enrollment may continue increasing and drive up expenditures.
+The Authority requires all applicants for the Authority's program to apply for coverage through the federal exchange, as well as Medicaid.
+Management believes that enrollment may continue increasing and drive up expenditures.
 The Authority's expenditures are also subject to legislative changes by the State of Florida affecting the Medicaid share of costs which could rise in the future.
 These factors will demand continued planning and diligence from the Board.
-For the September 30, 2018 fiscal year, the Board set its final millage rate at 2.366 mills which was 48.8% greater than the 2017 millage rate.
+For the September 30, 2019 fiscal year, the Board set its final millage rate at 2.1751 mills which was the rollback rate with a 0% increase.